Kungälv school shooting: Perpetrator

+Andersson turning himself in at a police station the morning after the attack, holding the pistol used in the shooting.

-Andersson was known in Kungälv for his interest in cowboy movies and told the police he wanted to be like heroes in the movies.
-This event led to the first proposal to the government to investigate the effects of media violence, and the then-popular radio show "Tidsspegeln" (Mirror of Time) held a debate about "ideals and heroes for the youth" with the headline "Can we blame Cartwrights".
+Andersson, born 23rd September 1943, was known in Kungälv for his interest in cowboy movies and told the police he wanted to be like heroes in the movies.
+This event led to the first proposal to the government to investigate the effects of media violence, and the then-popular radio show Tidsspegeln ("Mirror of Time") held a debate about "ideals and heroes for the youth" with the headline "Can we blame Cartwrights".

 A 1995 article in Swedish newspaper Dagens Nyheter reported that Andersson was considered mentally unbalanced, partly because of the effects of alcohol, at the time of the shooting, and sentenced to closed psychiatric treatment.
 He refused to comment but DN mentioned that "it is known that he had married and had children less than four years after the incident."
 Altvall's mother Essie, then 88, was also interviewed and mentioned that she reached out to Andersson's mother shortly after the shooting and had forgiven the shooter for the murder of her son.

 Andersson committed suicide on 12 August 2008.

+Legacy

+In 1979, the Kungälv-based dance band Streaplers released a cover, "Jag hatar måndan", of the Boomtown Rats song "I Don't Like Mondays".
+The song is about the Cleveland Elementary School shooting and is sung by the band's drummer Bjarne Lundqvist, who is the same age as Andersson.

+In 2024, the artist Marcus Berggren, who grew up in Kungälv, released the album Intresse för Cowboyliv.
+He states that the album title is a quote from Andersson.

+Altvall's sister Halldora, a doctor who was active in Save the Children, told SVT in 2025 that what happened to her brother became a driving force in her life..

+In the same year, Associate Professor in Criminology at Borås University College, Charlotta Thodelius, compared the discussion about cowboy films as a cause with the discussions about violent films and other media after the school shooting in Columbine in 1999.
+Thodelius also compared the act to the school shooting in Örebro in 2025 insofar as both perpetrators "stayed under the radar" and were not noticed before the act.
+In the podcast Kriminologerna from February 2025, she goes through risk factors for school shootings and shows how most or all of them tuned in to Andersson.